ZhengXing-shawn/Markline/README.md

 ## Description

-This tool help to get the distance on the image with the reference pixels.
+This tool helps to get the distance on the image with the reference pixels.

 ## Requirement